DominikWrobel/airmusic/README.md

 # What is not working right now:
   - No source selection, only Internet Radio is available
-  - This integration will work correctly only in Internet Redio mode
+  - This integration will work correctly only in Internet Redio mode and using media browser

 # Minimum Requirements
   - Homeassistant core 2024.5.0